-Rather than providing an exhaustive list of doctrine statements (how boring!) if you want to know what I believe, learn my story.
-What I believe is constantly evolving as I learn and grow in Christ, and it is the result of my life so far.
-It will be refined over time.
-But here is my story so far.
+Instead of providing an exhaustive list of doctrinal statements, if you want to know what I believe, learn my story.
+What I believe is constantly evolving as I learn and grow in Christ; it is the result of my life so far.
+It will be refined over time, but this is my story so far.

 I grew up in Pickerington, Ohio, a small suburb of Columbus.
-I was raised in a great Christian home, and believed in God from a young age.
+I was raised in a great Christian home and believed in God from a young age.
 But it wasn’t until I was about thirteen or fourteen that I began taking my faith seriously.
 It was from early summer camps and youth group events that my life was changed.
-I began taking God far more seriously than I ever had before in my life.
-During the first few years of high school I would wake myself up at 5 AM just to read and pray for an hour (though I often fell back to sleep halfway through!).
+I started seeking God far more seriously than I ever had before in my life.
+During the first few years of high school, I would force myself to wake up at 5 AM just to read and pray for an hour (though I often fell back to sleep halfway through!).

-During my early years of taking faith seriously, I became what I understand now to be a “fundamentalist”.
-I took seriously the gospel and the bible, but not as a message of good news, for me it was a message of sin and hell and judgement.
-I would have never said it out loud, but I believed in my heart that if I did enough for God (praying, reading, worship, etc.), then God will bless me more, love me more, etc. etc. In short, I was in the cycle of religious God-pleasing, striving fiercely to earn His free gift of acceptance.
+This season is an important part of my story, but I was far too prone to a fundamentalist mindset.
+I took the gospel and the Bible seriously, but not as a message of good news; for me, it was a message of sin and hell and judgment.
+I would have never said as much out loud, but I believed in my heart that if I did enough for God (praying, reading, worship, etc.), then God would bless me more, love me more, etc. etc. In short, I was in the cycle of religious God-pleasing, striving fiercely to earn His free gift of acceptance.

-After about two or three years of shaming all my friends and talking to strangers in the park about how bad they were and how God hated them (serious, I did that!), I went through another reform.
-I grew past my stage of fundamentalism, and returned to my roots as a pentecostal.
-The church where I spent most of my life, where I grew up and graduated high school in, was a Methodist church with a charismatic emphasis.
-My first moments with God were all during worship where I encounter the Holy Spirit and felt God’s presence.
+After about two or three years of shaming all my friends and talking to strangers in the park about how bad they were and how God hated them (seriously, I did that!), I went through another reform.
+I grew disillusioned with a rigid, grace-less Christianity and returned to my roots as a charismatic.
+The church I grew up in throughout high school was a Methodist church with a charismatic emphasis.
+My earliest memories of God were during worship, in which the presence of God was felt movingly.

-It was probably the discovery of Jesus Culture (the band), and Bethel Church in Redding, California that created this change in my life.
-I was learning every day from this church, from leaders like Bill Johnson, Kris Vallotton, and others, that “God is in a good mood”.
-This new picture of God who loved me and accepted me for who I am was revolutionary to my life.
+It was probably my discovery of Jesus Culture (the band), and Bethel Church in Redding, California that drove the next transition to a new season of my life.
+I was learning every day from this church, from leaders like Bill Johnson, Kris Vallotton, and others, that “God is in a good mood.”
+This new picture of God who loved me and accepted me for who I am was revolutionary.
 In fact, my whole family went through a change during this time thanks to Bethel Church and its teaching.
 I was working at a Christian book store then, I was in either 10th or 11th grade, and had some disposable income.
 So I began devouring books from Bethel, and others such as Heidi Baker who were connected with Bethel (my employee discount helped a bit, too).
-I was “on fire” by ever standard of the phrase.
+I was “on fire” by every standard of the phrase.
 I was seeking God, loving Him, and desiring the gifts of the Spirit.

-I loved this time of my life, and look back fondly on all the things God taught me.
+I enjoyed this time of my life, and I look back fondly on all the things God taught me.
 It felt like every day I was learning something new, as God softened my heart and revealed how loving and kind He is towards me.
-My legalism quickly faded away.
+My self-imposed legalism soon faded away.

-It was in between my 11th and 12th grades of high school that I first visited Bethel in Redding, California.
-I was already leading worship regularly at my church’s youth group, and heard they would be having a school of worship over the summer.
-So I went for a month to Bethel.
-It was a big step for me (17 at the time) traveling across the country by myself (first time flying alone) to attend a school with a bunch of adults and long time worship leaders.
-But it changed my life.
+It was in between my 11th and 12th grades of high school that I first visited Bethel Church in Redding, California.
+I was already leading worship regularly at my church’s youth group and heard about their worship school.
+So I went for a month to Redding to attend.
+It was a big step for me (17 at the time) traveling across the country by myself (first time flying alone) to attend a school with a bunch of adults and longtime worship leaders.
+But I can say without a doubt it changed my life.

-I probably learned less about worship than I did about my identity in Christ, and the true nature of God as good.
-This was a massive shift in my thinking about God, and probably the first spark of my passion for theology.
-I began to see that what I had believed about God was false, and shattered in the light of Jesus Christ.
-As Bill Johnson would often say, “Jesus is perfect theology”.
-I hadn’t even heard of Karl Barth yet, and wouldn’t for a few years, but I’d like to think this is a statement Barth might approve of.
+I probably learned less about worship than I did about my identity in Christ and the true nature of God as a truly good Father.
+This was a massive shift in my thinking, and looking back I could probably say it was the first spark of my passion for theology.
+I began to see that what I had believed about God was false, and must be shattered in the light of Jesus Christ.
+As Bill Johnson would often say, “Jesus is perfect theology.”
+I hadn’t even heard of Karl Barth yet, and wouldn’t for another year or two, but I’d like to think this is a statement Barth might approve of.

-After high school I choose to return to Bethel, to attend their School of Supernatural Ministry.
-Yes, I was going to Hogwarts for Christians.
+After high school I chose to return to Bethel, to attend their School of Supernatural Ministry.
+As I would joke with classmates, I was going to “Hogwarts” for Christians.
 I didn’t even apply for any “real” schools as all my friends did.
 I knew exactly where I was supposed to be and I went.

-But theologically this was a very significant time for me.
-Yes, I learned a lot about the supernatural, and yes, I do believe that the gifts of the Spirit are still for today.
-I don’t talk about it much but this is still a very important part of my relationship with God.
-But more than that, I was taught to “think again” about who God is and what the Gospel means for today.
+Theologically this was a very significant time for me.
+Yes, I learned a lot about the supernatural, and yes, I do believe that the gifts of the Spirit are for today.
+I don’t talk about it much, but this is still part of my relationship with God.
+But most of all, at Bethel I was taught to “think again” about who God is and what the Gospel means for today.
 In short, I learned to question everything.
-I’ve always been inquisitive, but now I was free to be inquisitive about God, to ask question and seek answers.
+I’ve always been inquisitive, but now I was free to be curious about God, to ask questions and seek answers.

 It was at Bethel that I also started to discover the message of grace.
-Through the writings of authors and speakers such as Robert Capon, John Crower, Benjamin Dunn, and a few others, I turned into a “grace-enthusiast”.
-The gospel, during this time, truly became a beautiful announcement.
-It was no longer something that was taught from a pulpit every Easter, yet never really left the pages of the bible.
-Now it was, for me, the most astonishing news of the entire cosmos.
-It became truly good news!
+Through the writings of authors and speakers such as Robert Capon, John Crower, Benjamin Dunn, C. Baxter Kruger, and a few others, I became a “grace-enthusiast.”
+The gospel, during this time, truly became a beautiful announcement, truly “good news.”
+It was no longer just a message taught once every Easter, the one that never really left the pages of the Bible.
+Now, for me, the Gospel became the most astonishing news in the entire cosmos, truly good news!

 And I have not slowed down in this resolve.
-The Gospel remains the primary interest in my writing and my theology.
-It is the primary theme of my writing, that God is truly good and the Gospel is really good news.
+The Gospel remains the primary interest in my writing and theology.
+It is likely its central theme: God is truly good and the Gospel is really good news.

-But this theological journey is not all about Karl Barth.
-It is about the message of Barth, the message I found reiterated in Barth.
-When I read Barth, Moltmann, and Torrance, I find a systematic, beautiful, logical theology that supports up the joyous Gospel I had discovered.
+When I read Barth, Moltmann, and Torrance, I found a systematic, beautiful, logical theology that supports the joyous Gospel I had discovered.
 I had encountered the good news of Jesus, and their theology gave me the thinking to back it up.
-Through these great theologians and others, I have continued my journey to make sense of the life of Jesus Christ, and to proclaim His good news as truly good news.
+Through these great theologians and others, I have continued my journey to make sense of the life of Jesus Christ and to proclaim His good news as truly good news.

-This all lead up to my book We Belong: Trinitarian Good News, published in 2015, which I consider to be my most complete book yet.
-It is my favorite book I’ve written, because it captures the journey I have been on for the last five or six years now.
+This all led up to my book We Belong: Trinitarian Good News, published in 2015, which I consider to be one of my most personal books.
+Above all, this book captures this journey I have been on.
 It is a theological journey, but most of all a journey into the heart of the Gospel.

 Stephen D. Morrison